claquesous/radio/README.md

 ## Prerequisites

 You must have perl, icecast and ices v0.4 installed.
 (If you want to reencode to a standard bitrate, you'll need to have included liblame support in ices.)
+See this [guide](https://ardsite.medium.com/internet-radio-server-with-icecast2-and-ices-mp3-stream-42a20e2d4713) for help installing dependencies on an Ubuntu system.

 ## Included files